ladyray7310/hello-world/README.md

 # hello-world
-A repository which provides a window into my world.
-A young, black and gifted eGRC professional who's currently on a "Death to Spreadsheets" world tour.
+A repository which provides a window into the world of a young, black and gifted eGRC professional and her "Death to Spreadsheets" world tour.